 DCU only holds onto the title while your auto loan is open if you do not live in an owner retained state.
 If you live in an owner retained state, the DMV will send you the title to keep safe until your loan is paid in full.

 As part of your loan agreement with DCU, and because your car is serving as the collateral for the loan, you are required to provide the title to us within 90 days of opening the loan.
 The title must display your name as the owner and list DCU as a lienholder.
 Being a lienholder means we have an interest in the property that’s on the title until the loan is paid in full.

 Some states are owner retained title state, where you retain your car’s title.
 Even so, you are still responsible for listing DCU as lienholder.
 Once you have the perfected title, please send us an image of the title so that we can confirm.
-You can send it through the Document Share option in Online Banking, by mailing a copy to DCU, PO BOX 25166, Lehigh Valley, PA 18002-5166, or by faxing the image to 508.983.6418.
+You can send it through the Document Share option in Digital Banking, by mailing a copy to DCU, PO BOX 25166, Lehigh Valley, PA 18002-5166, or by faxing the image to 508.983.6418.

 You will receive three letters notifying you that your title, with DCU listed as lienholder, has not been received.
 If the title is not received within 90 days of your loan funds being disbursed, your interest rate may be increased to 18.00% APR (Annual Percentage Rate).
 Once we receive the perfected title, we will revert the rate to the rate on your loan agreement.
 This will not affect your credit history.

 If we receive your title or confirmation that a title was created with DCU listed as lienholder, you will receive a letter through the mail and a message in Digital Banking confirming we are all set.